 You become the most interesting person in the room

-During my business career we lived in Illinois, Ohio, Arizona, Connecticut, back to Illinois and then in four different Orange County (CA) suburbs.
+During my business career, we lived in Peoria, Illinois, Fairfield, Ohio, Phoenix, Arizona, Ridgefield, Connecticut, Inverness (Chicago), Illinois and four different Orange County (CA) suburbs.
 By living in so many locations we learned to think like the locals.
 Trust me people in Connecticut do not think like people in Southern California.
 It’s the same thing with my trackchasing travel.
 Once you’ve hung out in a Wisconsin bar overlooking an ice track you understand better what “throwing dice” means.
 Once you’ve been to Texas more than ten times in a given year you have a better understanding of cowboys boots and pickup trucks and where to find the best burger (Whataburger!).
 What’s the moral to this story?
-It’s pays to get out of the house.
+It pays to get out of the house.

 It’s a source of meaningful connection

-It gives you something to look forward to
+It gives you something to look forward too

 Opportunity arises to learn something new